 March 9, 2021 has been fixed as the record date for the determination of stockholders entitled to receive notice of and to vote at the Annual Meeting or any adjournment(s) or postponement(s) thereof.
 If you own shares of common stock as of March 9, 2021, you may vote those shares in advance of the Annual Meeting via the Internet or by telephone, or if you received your proxy materials by mail, you may vote your shares by completing and mailing your proxy card or voting instruction form.
 You may also vote your shares by attending the Annual Meeting online and voting during the meeting.
 If you plan to attend the Annual Meeting online, you will need the 16-digit control number found on your proxy card, voting instruction form or notice of internet availability of proxy materials.
 The Annual Meeting will begin promptly at 10:00 a.m.
 Central Time.
 Online check-in will begin at 9:45 a.m.
 Central Time, and you should allow ample time for the online check-in procedures.
 Your vote is important.
-Whether or not you plan to attend the Annual Meeting, please cast your vote by telephone or the Internet.
-If you received a proxy card by mail, you may complete, date and sign the proxy card and return it in the enclosed envelope.
+Whether or not you plan to attend the Annual Meeting the Annual Meeting at proxy card by mail, you may complete, date and sign the proxy card and return it in the enclosed envelope.